iM-lemoS/Stranded---The-Pirate-Isle/README.md

 ## 🚀 How to Play / Run the Project

-1. Download the files on "Build" and run the file "AAV"
+1. Download the build using the link in the "Build Link" file.

 ## 📸 Visual Demonstration